 iMac G4 (2002)

 On the desktop front, though, Apple still had a curveball up its sleeve.
-The next model of its iMac was a radical departure from its previous versions, with a bubble-shaped base and free-swivelling screen - it's unlike any other computer we can think of and was actually really nice to use.
+The next model of its iMac was a radical departure from its previous versions, with a bubble-shaped base and free-swiveling screen - it's unlike any other computer we can think of and was actually really nice to use.
 That said, its design didn't exactly inspire many imitators.

 iMac G5 (2004)

 This is where our retrospective ends, then, with the next version of the iMac.
 Much like the Powerbook earlier, you might be able to see why it's the final entry: because it's the model that Apple stuck with in design terms, and while today's Macs have metallic bodies, minus the white glass of this version, they're still clearly cut from the same cloth.
-Nowhere is that more evident than in the stand, which could be the same as a new Mac's right now.
+Nowhere is that more evident that in the stand, which could be the same as a new Mac's right now.